elysiajs/documentation/docs/quick-start.md

 <template v-slot:js>

 ::: warning
-Using Elysia with TypeScript will miss out on some features auto-completion, advanced type checking and end-to-end type safety which is the core feature of Elysia.
+If you use Elysia without TypeScript you may miss out on some features like auto-completion, advanced type checking and end-to-end type safety, which are the core features of Elysia.
 :::

 To create a new Elysia app with JavaScript, starts by installing Elysia: